divyasajjan1/Project-4-Team-1/README.md

 6. Blood Glucose and HbA1c Levels: displaying the relationship between blood glucose levels, HbA1c levels, and diabetes risk.

 #### Donal
+To visualize the relationship between gender and diabetes status (presence or absence of diabetes), we can use a bar chart to show the distribution of diabetic and non-diabetic individuals across different genders.
+This visualization will help us understand how diabetes prevalence varies between different gender categories
+To create a visualization of **"Gender vs. Diabetes"** using Python and matplotlib, we can plot a bar chart to show the distribution of diabetes cases among different gender categories.
+This will help us understand how diabetes prevalence varies between male, female, and other genders in the dataset.

+Here's a step-by-step guide to creating this visualization:
+Load the Dataset:
+Start by loading your dataset that contains information about gender and diabetes status.
+Data Preparation:
+Prepare the data by grouping it based on gender and diabetes status to count the occurrences.
+Visualization:
+Use matplotlib to plot a bar chart showing the count of diabetic and non-diabetic individuals by gender.

+To visualize the relationship between **age and diabetes** status, we can create a box plot or violin plot to compare the distribution of ages among diabetic and non-diabetic individuals.
+This type of visualization helps us understand how the age varies between the two groups and identify any age-related patterns associated with diabetes.

 #### Ayo